Devmoni/Trackle/README.md

 ## API Documentation

-The API documentation can be found in the `server/docs` directory.
+The API documentation can be found in the `docs.md`.

 ## Contributing